a2a cloud

 defense in depth

-Eight layers around every run.
+Eight zero-trust layers around every run.

-Scoped grants
+Ephemeral grants

 grant cryptography